Redford B. Williams

 Genes, Environmental Stressors, and the Biobehavioral Pathways to CVD awarded by National Institutes of Health (Principal Investigator).
 1997 to 2021

-Positive Social Determinants of Health and Blood Pressure among Young Black Women with a History of Early Life Stress awarded by National Institutes of Health (Collaborator).
-2019 to 2021
+Exploring the Role of Social Environments for the Prevention of Hypertension among Black Females with a History of Chonic Stress awarded by National Institutes of Health (Collaborator).
+2019 to 2020

 An Innovative Model to Predict Readmissions in Adults with Cardiovascular Disease awarded by National Institutes of Health (Collaborator).
 2013 to 2018